HackUponTheGale/HackUponTheGale.github.io/_posts/2023-10-31-QuickAssist1.md

 Scenario 2: A stranger-- also claiming to be from IT-- rings your user and gives the same line about a security issue.
 But this time, our stranger claims that the user won't need to download anything, because IT has already placed the requisite program on her device.
 Instead, all she has to do is press Windows+CTRL+Q. From there, our stranger reads off a six digit code to be entered by the user, and a session is underway.

 With this second scenario, the attacker has undermined quite a few elements that could cause suspicion, and has a shot at gaining access to the device using what amounts to a LOLBAS RAT.
 She can pop open a Powershell window, download cradle a second stage, and be off to the races.

+If you're social engineering for access with any other tool, why?

 ## Challenges for Monitoring, Detecting, and Investigating